theawesomecoder61/XCI-Tool/README.md

 ## Note
 Some files in the XCI files can be ***gigabytes*** in size.
 I implemented (this hacky solution (it works))[] for exporting them.
 If you do not like it, please submit an issue.

+Also, as of now, the code is messy.
+In a future release, I will organize the code.

 ## Thanks to
 * [Falo (on GBATemp)](https://pastebin.com/RMv2CW2H)
 * [SwitchBrew](http://switchbrew.org/index.php?title=Gamecard_Format)